Perfect season: Domestic teams

 No association football team has ever achieved a perfect season across all competitions entered, but some have achieved a perfect record in their respective domestic league competitions, although that feat itself is rare.
 The earliest known perfect league season is that of Rangers F.C. of Scotland who, in 1898–99, won all of their 18 Scottish League Division One matches.
-Other football clubs to have achieved perfect league seasons since then are: Racing Club of Argentina in 1919 (13 wins out of 13), Ferencvárosi of Hungary in 1931–32 (22 wins out of 22), Dresdner SC of Germany in 1942–43 (23), Sunrise Flacq United of Mauritius in 1995–96 (22), and Nacional of Uruguay in 1941 (20).
-FC Bayern Munich managed a 11–0–0 perfect record en-route to winning the 2019–20 UEFA Champions League, the first team to do so.
+Other football clubs to have achieved perfect league seasons since then are: Racing Club of Argentina in 1919 (13 wins out of 13), Al-Arabi of Kuwait in 1961–62 (12 wins out of 12), Ferencvárosi of Hungary in 1931–32 (22 wins out of 22), Dresdner SC of Germany in 1942–43 (23), Sunrise Flacq United of Mauritius in 1995–96 (22), and Nacional of Uruguay in 1941 (20).
+FC Bayern Munich managed a 11–0–0 perfect record en route to winning the 2019–20 UEFA Champions League, the first team to do so.
 The competition's format was reformulated in a single elimination match since the quarterfinals due to COVID-19 pandemic in Europe and its following lockdown.

 Many teams have achieved an unbeaten domestic season with zero losses, but with several draws.

-In women's football, Italian club Juventus become the first to win the Serie A with a perfect record (22–0–0) in the 2020–21 season, an unprecedented feat in Italian men's or women's football history.
+In women's football, English club Arsenal won the 2006–07 FA Women's Premier League with a perfect record (22–0–0) in their 2006–07 season, alongside the FA Cup, Premier League Cup, Community Shield, London FA Cup, and UEFA Women's Cup, with their only draw a goalless one in the second leg of the UEFA Women's Cup final, an unprecedented feat.
+Italian club Juventus become the first to win the Serie A with a perfect record (22–0–0) in the 2020–21 season, an unprecedented feat in Italian men's or women's football history.
 The following season, FC Barcelona did the same in Spain's Women's Primera División with 30 wins from 30 matches.